 Contact an Illinois Condemnation Law Firm to Discuss Your Options

-The law office of Sever Storey represents landowners in negotiations and eminent domain cases throughout Illinois and the nation.
+The law office of Sever Walker Padgitt represents landowners in negotiations and eminent domain cases throughout Illinois and the nation.
 If the government has approached you about selling your property, do not hesitate to discuss the matter with one of our experienced eminent domain attorneys.
 Call (888) 318-3761 or contact us online today.